 The explanation of this phenomenon has to be found in the sharp decrease of the term premium between June 2004 and June 2006.
-In order to shed more light regarding this phenomenon, we present in figure 16 the term premium decomposition in risk premia as it is described in equation (44).
-For sake of readability, we aggregate the expected risk premia over the time intervals (t, t+2y) (0 to 2y, in the graph), (t+2y,t+5y) (2y to 5y), (t+5y,t+10y) (5y to 10y), and we will call these aggregate measures as short-run, middle-run and long-run expected risk premia.
+In order to shed more light regarding this phenomenon, we present in figure 16 the term premium decomposition in risk premia as it is described in equation (32).
+For sake of readability, we aggregate the expected risk premia over the time intervals (t, t+2y)(0 to 2y, in the graph), (t + 2y, t + 5y) (2y to 5y), (t + 5y, t + 10y) (5y to 10y), and we will call these aggregate measures as short-run, middle-run and long-run expected risk premia.
 The sum of these three components gives the 10-year term premium.
 Expected risk premia for a given period measures the expected risk of holding, over that period, a bond with residual maturity of 10 years at date t.
-As noted by Cochrane and Piazzesi (2008), this risk is closely linked to expected inflation over the period.
-Actually, a negative expected risk premium indicates that inflation is expected to be stable over the period.
-In other words, a negative risk premia, or at least a decreasing risk premia, can reflect the fact that the market believe in the (increased) credibility of the monetary authority in controlling inflation.
-Looking at figure 16 we see that the decreasing trend of the term premium observed during the rise of short term interest rate is mainly driven by the short-term
+Looking at figure 16 we see that the decreasing trend of the term premium observed during the rise of short term interest rate is mainly driven by the short-term expected risk premia.
+During the 1994 tightening, this short-term expected risk premia decreases but remains positive, except for one quarter in 1996.
+During the 1999 episode, negative short-term expected risk premia are more frequent but do not exceed three quarters in 2000.
+In contrast, during the 2004 episode, period of negative short-term expected risk premia lasts at least six quarters.
+The observed increasing periods of negative short-term expected risk premia may reveal that the Fed became more and more credible over the three previous monetary policy tightening episodes, as suggested by Cochrane and Piazzesi (2008).
+Of course, other elements have probably intensified the decreasing trend of the risk premium, particularly in 2004 (foreign central banks intervention for instance), but the possibility an of increased credibility of the Fed cannot be rejected at a first glance.
+For that reason, we are tempted to adopt the views of Cochrane and Piazzesi (2008) questioning the puzzling feature of the "conundrum" episode and we argue that the 2004 episode is not different in nature but just in terms of the relative weights of the components of the long term interest rate.
+Finally, we also show in figure 17 the decomposition of the 10-year term premium, in terms of forward term premium (see equation (31)) aggregated over the same expected risk premia time intervals.
+We see that the 10-year term premium is mainly driven by the forward term premium spanning the period (t + 5y, t + 10y).
+More particularly, this premium tends to decrease during restrictive monetary policy, and its decline is more pronounced during the 2004 tightening.
+Once again, this corroborate the idea according to which the credibility of the Fed has increased over the last decade.